material-components/material-components-ios/components/Dialogs/README.md

 #### Alert Controller

-MDCAlertController provides a simple interface for developers to present a simple modal dialog according to the material spec.
+MDCAlertController provides a simple interface for developers to present a modal dialog according to the material spec.

 ## Installation